julian-rose/FreeRTOS-for-Agon/README.md

 <h2>Debugging</h2>
-To catch those elusive resets (refer to UM007715 Illegal Instruction Traps) in case of stack corruption or other bugs, I now possess a $100 ZUSBASC0200ZADG debug device from https://www.mouser.com/datasheet/2/240/Littelfuse_ZUSBASC0200ZACG_Data_Sheet-3078266.pdf At the moment it doesn't work on my (Windows 11) laptop as the device driver fails to install :-(  ticket is with Zilog.
+In general, you will not need a debugger to build applications.
+But it may speed up your development time if you do use one.
+To catch those elusive resets (refer to UM007715 Illegal Instruction Traps) and other bugs, I now possess a $100 ZUSBASC0200ZADG Acclaim!
+Smart Cable (ASC) debug device bought from https://www.mouser.com/datasheet/2/240/Littelfuse_ZUSBASC0200ZACG_Data_Sheet-3078266.pdf To use this hardware debugger, you will need version 5.3.5 of the ZDSII tools.
 <p>

-To use the ZUSBASC0200ZADG Acclaim! smart cable hardware debugger, you will need version 5.3.5 of the ZDSII tools.
-Though, in general, you will not need the debugger to build applications, it may speed-up your development time if you do use it.
-FreeRTOS / MOS "alpha" and "beta" were made running without a debugger, but it gave my brain a workout in doing so at times.
+It turns out the Zilog Acclaim Smart Cable device driver (found in ZDSII_eZ80Acclaim!_5.3.5\device drivers\USB\AcclaimSmartCable) is not digitally signed (Windows Device Manager Code 52).
+So that installing it requires Secure Boot to be disabled in the host PC BIOS settings.
+This is the official Zilog solution, as per a customer support ticket.

 <h3>Re-entrancy</h3>
 I will point out, because you will run into it, that the Zilog libraries are